 Nicole Lamarche is a minister in the United Church of Christ, a spiritual creative and a faith-based organizer and community leader.
 She currently serves as Pastor of Community United Church of Christ in Boulder, CO.

-A dreamer and a doer, a partner and a parent, a lifelong member of the United Church of Christ, and ordained minister since 2005.
-She served two congregations in Massachusetts before co-creating what is now called Urban Sanctuary San Jose.
+A dreamer and a doer, a partner and a parent, a lifelong member of the United Church of Christ, and ordained minister since 2005, Nicole believes the church can be a powerful place for personal and social transformation.
+She is currently serving as Pastor of Community UCC in Boulder and before that she served two congregations in Massachusetts and a congregation in California.

-Committed to building a just world for all beyond the walls of sacred spaces, Nicole was a member of the Interfaith Tent at Occupy Oakland as part of Occupy Wall Street.
+Nicole is committed to building a just world for all and was a member of the Interfaith Tent at Occupy Oakland as part of Occupy Wall Street Movement.
 In San Jose, she supported efforts to ban fracking in California and was a member of People Acting in Community Together working on the movement for Black Lives, the Rapid Response Network, Night Walk and more.

 She’s served churches in New England, before co-founding a congregation of progressive Christians, agnostics, spiritual independents and other people of conscience in Silicon Valley, now called Urban Sanctuary San Jose.
 She is dedicated to fresh expressions of spirituality, the search for meaning and religious community.